sohammahajan196/Adaptron/STRUCTURE.md

 # Project Folder Structure

 This document lays out the full repository layout implied by [PLAN.md](./PLAN.md) and [PRD.md](./PRD.md), with a short explanation of every folder and major file.
-It is the reference structure to scaffold when implementation starts (see [TASKS.md](./TASKS.md) Milestone 0).
+It is the reference structure to scaffold when implementation starts (see [TASKS.md](./TASKS.md) Phase 0).
 For *how* the core modules work internally (data model, resolution algorithms, milestone details), see [PLAN.md §2-3](./PLAN.md) — this document only covers *what lives where and why it's organized that way*, to avoid repeating that content.

 ```
 adaptron/